Azure-Samples/azure-servicebus-relay-samples/RelayTcp/Readme.md

 This sample shows how to create and run a simple relayed TCP service with minimal ceremony.

-It also demonstrates the Relay's load balancing capabilities.
+It also demonstrates the Relay's load balancing capabilities as well as the HTTPS Firewall traversal feature.

 ## Prerequisites and Setup